victorteokw/emacs-easy-ide/README.md

-emacs-easy-ide
+not-emacs-easy-ide
 ==============

-An Easy config for emacs as IDE
+Vision: An Easy config for emacs as IDE

 I am still learning elisp programming to customize emacs.

+Now this repo is just my own tutorial.